Talc as a Potential Cause of Cancer: Should You File a Talcum Powder Lawsuit?

 Talc and Asbestos

 Talc is a soft mineral used to dry, protect, and perfume skin.
 Recently, talc’s reputation has been sullied by the discovery that talc and asbestos are connected.
-Talc may be naturally contaminated with asbestos fibers, and there is no doubt that asbestos exposure causes cancer.
+Talc may be naturally contaminated with asbestos fibers, and there is no doubt that asbestos exposure is the cause of mesothelioma cancer.
 Anyone affected should consider pursuing a talcum powder lawsuit.

 Talcum Powder and Ovarian Cancer

 While talc and cancer are not inextricably linked, if talcum powder contains asbestos, this puts the consumer at risk of ovarian cancer.
 Consumers have the right to know whether they have used products containing asbestos traces.
 The following products have been found in the past to contain asbestos:

 - Bauer and Black Baby Talc